 - 1. Special Education Comprehensive Testing, including educational, intellectual and achievement test results for undergraduate school. - 2.
-Speech and Language Assessments from undergraduate school. - 3.
-A copy of your last Admission, Review and Dismissal (ARD) meeting that describes classroom modifications implemented in your last educational setting.
+Speech and Language Assessments from undergraduate school.

 FROM AN OUTSIDE AGENCY:

 Forward copies of any assessments completed since your graduation from undergraduate school. an outside evaluator, such as the Texas Rehabilitation Commission, or another agency may have conducted these assessments.